thenativeweb/flaschenpost/README.md

 });
 ```

+#### Defining the log target

+Unlike other loggers, flaschenpost only supports logging to the console.
+This is because a modern cloud-based application [never concerns itself with routing or storage of its output stream](http://12factor.net/logs).

+When you are running an application using a TTY, the log messages will be written in a human-readable format.
+As soon as you redirect the output to a file or over the network, log messages are automatically written as JSON objects that can easily be processed by other tools.

 ### Enabling and disabling log levels

 By default, only the log levels `fatal`, `error`, `warn` and `info` are printed to the console.
 If you want to change this, set the environment variable `LOG_LEVELS` to the comma-separated list of desired log levels.